Tam Nsaliwa: AEK Athens

 In his first season at AEK Athens, Nsaliwa would quickly win the affections of the supporters with his performance against Sevilla in the Champions League Qualifying stage playing alongside Champions League runner–up, Akis Zikos and World Cup champion, Rivaldo.
 Although AEK did not advance he was singled out as a shining player for the team in the series and expectations had been placed on him based on it.

-That season the club would be crowned "The Unofficial Champions of Greece" after a disputed Championship won by Olympiacos FC.
+That season the club would be crowned "The Unofficial Champions of Greece" after a disputed Championship won by Olympiacos.
 The championship was handed to Olympiacos after the Greek Football Federation found an Austrian player (Vagner) from Apollon Kalamarias had played a game against the club illegally and thus awarded Olympiacos the three points that would subsequently take them two points above AEK FC and elude the club of yet another championship after 13 years.

 In his first UEFA cup season with AEK, Nsaliwa went on to score the lone goal against FK Mladá Boleslav that subsequently saw AEK advance to the knock-out stage.
 Despite losing the following game to Villarreal at home, the goal proved to be the difference in AEK moving on to the next round.
 He would also go on to receive MVP of the last game of the season against Panathinaikos FC with a long range goal that tied the game at 1–1.

-The following season, after a personally very bad start, again Nsaliwa would play a major role in AEK's third-place finish to the season as well as be a part of the "Game of the Century" in the Greek cup final against Olympiacos FC.
-The match would go on to end 3–3, lasted more than three hours with two extra times and 19 penalty shots, with Nsaliwa scoring both of his, but AEK FC losing the game.
+The following season, after a personally very bad start, again Nsaliwa would play a major role in AEK's third-place finish to the season as well as be a part of the "Game of the Century" in the Greek cup final against Olympiacos.
+The match would go on to end 3–3, lasted more than three hours with two extra times and 19 penalty shots, with Nsaliwa scoring both of his, but AEK losing the game.

 Nsaliwa's third season at AEK started and ended questionably.
-Struggling with playing time and injuries, it was discovered at mid-season that he had a falling out with the head coach of the club Dusan Bajevic and he would go on to state in Greek news "I played a major role in the last four games before the Christmas break and then when I returned I never trained with the team again."
+Struggling with playing time and injuries, it was discovered at mid-season that he had a falling out with the head coach of the club Dušan Bajević and he would go on to state in Greek news "I played a major role in the last four games before the Christmas break and then when I returned I never trained with the team again."

 No insight has been given as to exactly what happened, but after an unsuccessful transfer period in which he refused to join several other Greek teams, Romanian club Rapid București and was speculated to have interest from a Premier League club, Nsaliwa signed a loan contract with the Norwegian top flight club Lillestrøm SK, a month after the end of the 2009–10 winter transfer period, which was to last until June 2010.

 Before leaving, there was speculation in Greek news that the president of AEK tried to stop the loan transfer and have Nsaliwa stay, but it was later made clear that there was no relationship left between the player and coach.